 Integrity, Service, Excellence.

 EB-1 petitions are intended for the most highly qualified foreign nationals.
 These petitions have two distinct advantages over most other employment-based immigrant petitions.
 First, no labor certification (PERM) is required for EB-1 petitions.
-Second, there is a larger supply of available permanent visa numbers for EB-1 petitions, meaning the backlogs that affect many EB-2 and EB-3 petitions do not exist for EB-1 petitions.
-There has been no backlog in the EB-1 category for any nationality, even India and China.
+Second, there is a larger supply of available permanent visa numbers for EB-1 petitions, meaning the backlogs that affect many EB-2 and EB-3 petitions are not as prevalent or are shorter versus the backlogs in the other categories.

 The Twin Cities immigration attorney of The Law Firm of Craig J. Peterson L.L.C. assist petitioners nationwide who are pursuing a pursing legal permanent residence through the EB-1A or EB-1B categories.
 We encourage you to contact us if you need legal advice regarding EB -1A and EB-1B eligibility or the application process.

 There are two main EB-1 categories aside from Multinational Managers or Executives (EB-1C).
 These are: